The Dish: Box office

-The Dish grossed $17,999,473 at the box office in Australia, and was the top grossing Australian film in Australia in 2000.
+The Dish had three days of paid previews prior to its official opening in Australia on 19 October 2000.
+During its official opening (four-day) weekend, it had a record opening weekend for an Australian film with gross of $2.98 million from 281 screens.
+Including the previews, its gross was $4.3 million (US$2.25 million).
+It went on to gross $17,999,473 at the box office in Australia, and was the top grossing Australian film in Australia in 2000.

 Reception

 On the review aggregator Rotten Tomatoes, the film holds a 96% approval rating based on 99 reviews, with an average rating of 7.4/10.
 The website's critics consensus reads: "A feel good movie without an abundance of mush."